103rd Anti-Tank Regiment, Royal Artillery

 The 103rd Anti-Tank Regiment, Royal Artillery (103rd A/T Rgt) was a short-lived unit of the British Army during World War II.
-Initially raised as an infantry battalion of the South Staffordshire Regiment in 1940, it transferred to the Royal Artillery in late 1942 after serving for two years defending the coast of Norfolk.
-During 1943 it was broken up to provide independent air-landing batteries for 6th Airborne Division.
+Initially raised as an infantry battalion of the South Staffordshire Regiment in 1940, it was transferred to the Royal Artillery in late 1942 after serving for two years defending the coast of Norfolk.
+During 1943, it was broken up to provide independent air-landing batteries for 6th Airborne Division.